Chatbot Companionship: A Mixed-Methods Study of Companion Chatbot Usage Patterns and Their Relationship to Loneliness in Active Users: Background and Related Work

-The perceived ``realness'' of the connection with AI companions is a crucial factor in their effectiveness.
-Users who perceive chatbots as having human-like qualities, such as consciousness or agency, often experience improved social health and reduced loneliness \cite{Xia2024-mv}.
-This anthropomorphism can enhance the effectiveness of companion chatbots in mitigating feelings of isolation, though it carries a risk of leading to the user dehumanizing other people \cite{Zehnder2021-vf}.
-Pataranutaporn \& Liu et al. \cite{Pataranutaporn2023-ca} also found that mental models altered experience -- priming users with different beliefs about an AI's motives (caring, manipulative, or neutral) significantly affected their assessment of the AI's trustworthiness, empathy, and effectiveness.
-This suggests that users' mental models of AI systems play a crucial role in shaping their interactions and experiences.
+The perceived ``realness'' of connection with companion chatbots significantly impacts their effectiveness.
+Users who attribute human-like qualities to chatbots often experience improved social health and reduced loneliness \cite{Xia2024-mv}, though this carries a risk of dehumanizing other people \cite{Zehnder2021-vf}.
+Pataranutaporn \& Liu et al. \cite{Pataranutaporn2023-ca} found that mental models altered experience—priming users with different beliefs about an AI's motives significantly affected their assessment of the AI's trustworthiness and effectiveness.

-Previous work has suggested that the ability to empathize is inversely correlated with loneliness over a lifetime \cite{Beadle2012-lw}, but the question remains of what can be the role of a chatbot that simply performs empathy.
-Role-play has been shown to increase empathy \cite{Bearman2015-py, Dewi2019-hn}, and the potential of AI-facilitated role-play to influence empathy and, by extension, loneliness, represents an unexplored area in the research literature, despite the large number of users engaging in such interactions.
+Research on artificial agents' influence on human socialization has produced mixed results, mostly qualitative in nature \cite{Van_der_Loos2014-qh, Turkle2011-dz}.
+One study suggested artificial agents may replace humans for task-oriented interactions while complementing human social interactions \cite{Xia2024-mv}.

-Existing research on the influence of artificial agents on socialization with other people has produced mixed results, with the work mostly qualitative in nature \cite{Van_der_Loos2014-qh, Turkle2011-dz}.
-One study suggested that artificial agents may end up replacing humans for task-oriented interactions, while in social contexts they are more likely to complement human social interactions \cite{Xia2024-mv}.
+While empathy is inversely correlated with loneliness \cite{Beadle2012-lw}, the role of chatbots that perform empathy remains uncertain.
+Role-play increases empathy \cite{Bearman2015-py, Dewi2019-hn}, yet the potential of AI-facilitated role-play to influence empathy and loneliness represents an unexplored research area despite widespread user engagement.